karabayse/edabit/README.md

 * Check string ending
 * Even numbers from 1
 * Determine the winning string
 * Is the number a repdigit
+* Repeat the same item multiple times